gohanlon/swift-memberwise-init-macro/README.md

 A Swift Macro for enhanced automatic memberwise initializers, greatly reducing manual boilerplate:

-* **~1,000 deletions** to [Point-Free’s Website with MemberwiseInit][pointfreeco-website-memberwiseinit].
+* **~1,100 deletions** to [Point-Free’s Website with MemberwiseInit][pointfreeco-website-memberwiseinit].
-* **~1,200 deletions** to [Point-Free’s Isowords with MemberwiseInit][pointfreeco-isowords-memberwiseinit].
+* **~1,300 deletions** to [Point-Free’s Isowords with MemberwiseInit][pointfreeco-isowords-memberwiseinit].

 ![swift-memberwise-init-hero04](https://github.com/gohanlon/swift-memberwise-init-macro/assets/3375/5aab978d-fe31-4d2a-968a-b540adbd1355)

-Informed by explicit developer cues, MemberwiseInit can more often automatically provide your intended memberwise `init`, while following the same safe-by-default semantics underlying [Swift’s memberwise initializers][swifts-memberwise-init].
+Informed by explicit developer cues, MemberwiseInit can more often automatically provide your intended memberwise `init`, while maintaining a safe-by-default standard in line with [Swift’s memberwise initializers][swifts-memberwise-init].

 > [!IMPORTANT]
 > `@MemberwiseInit` is a Swift Macro requiring **swift-tools-version: 5.9** or later (**Xcode 15** onwards).